Skip to main content

 CHeT Outcomes

-The CHeT Outcomes team specializes in the development and validation of highly sensitive disease-specific, patient-reported and caregiver-reported outcome measures for use in therapeutic trials and FDA drug-labeling claims.
+The CHeT Outcomes team specializes in developing and validating highly sensitive, disease-specific outcome measures, reported by patients (PRO: patient-reported outcomes) and caregivers (CR: caregiver-reported outcomes, also known as ObsRO: observer-reported outcomes).
+These measures are designed for use in therapeutic trials and FDA drug-labeling claims.
 Our group has developed and individually validated more than 200 disease-specific instruments and over 1000 subscales that quantify symptomatic disease burden during clinical trials.
-These instruments are capable of reliably measuring how a patient feels and functions, can reduce sample size requirements, are highly recommended by the NIH’s common data elements initiative, and are designed to detect meaningful changes in health prior to traditional and generic outcome measures.
+These instruments are capable of reliably measuring how a patient feels and functions, can reduce sample size requirements, and are designed to detect meaningful changes in health prior to traditional and generic outcome measures.

 NewOutcomesGraphic